dario79/GROOT/README.md

 ```
 $ distrobox create -n groot -i docker.io/alexo91/groot:XXXX
 ```
-Replace `XXXX' with either `ubuntu` or `almalinux` tag to choose your preferred version.
+Replace `XXXX` with either `ubuntu` or `almalinux` tag to choose your preferred version.
 If in doubt we suggest you to use the ubuntu version.
 If you need root permission add `--root` at the end of the command.

 Then to enter the container simply run: